artreyrey/firstDeccentProject/README.md

   = We're gon**na start at login signup page
   = Followed by home page, profile, people, funds, events and finally freedomwall = Notes to self, create and about, login/ signup, login sign up in just 1 day.
+  = Next will be the making of profiles and connecting it to data base = Next will